 A suitable reward for performing rituals will drive you to get the new habit done.
 Always use the power of rewards for the advancement of your triumphs.

-Your reward for waking up early in the morning could be a short nap in the day or it could be your favorite dessert in lunch.
+Your reward for waking up early in the morning could be a short nap in the day or it could be your favorite dessert for lunch.

 Repetition may be the hardest part of developing a habit yet most important. but repeating a habit on a daily basis will only get you so far.
 You can do a lot by committing to a small action, doing it every day, increasing the effort over time and overcoming obstacles.